speedcontrol/nodecg-speedcontrol/README.md

 Once installed, go to `https://localhost:9090` (unless you have overridden the defaults in the NodeCG config) to access the dashboard.

 To import a schedule, go to the *Run Modifications* workspace along the top, and look for the *Horaro Schedule Import* panel.
-Paste in a Horaro schedule URL into the text box (it will be automatically pre-filled if you set `schedule.defaultURL` in this bundles config) and click *Load Schedule Data*.
+Paste in a Horaro schedule URL into the text box (it will be automatically pre-filled if you set `schedule.defaultURL` in this bundle's config) and click *Load Schedule Data*.

 ![Schedule Import Before](READMES/img/schedule-import-1.png)